Moritz Wagner (naturalist)

 Moritz Wagner (Bayreuth, 3 October 1813 – Munich, 31 May 1887) was a German explorer, collector, geographer and natural historian.
-Wagner devoted three years (1836–1839) to the exploration of Algiers: it was here that he made important observations in natural history, which he later supplemented and developed: that geographical isolation could play a key role in speciation.
+A contemporary of Charles Darwin, he already accepted that species are not constant in time, but his formative biological work preceded Darwin's 1859 On the Origin of Species.
+At the end of his university studies, Wagner devoted three years (1836–1839) to the exploration of Algiers: and graduated with a doctorate in philosophy.
+While his travelogues were popular, he had found his scientific training insufficient, and in the early 1840s studied for another doctorate, in geology.